ZephyrCarter/troop223.github.io/index.md

   <hr>

-<strong>Ok, so youve visited, liked our troop, and now you wanna join, but what will You need?</strong>
+<strong>Ok, so you've visited, liked our Troop, and now you wanna join, but what will You need?</strong>
   <br>
 First off, you will have to actually join. this is done with a sign up sheet, which will probably look like this: